 THE REJECTED FAMILIES NEED YOUR SUPPORT

-All contributions count, but your support makes the greatest difference if you sign up for monthly donations that contribute to a long-term program for the families.
+You can make a difference for the families by signing up for monthly donations that contribute to a long-term program for the families.

 Please fill out the form below to support.

 Our activities for the families are, like the rest of our activities, based on a holistic method.
 That means that the family program not 'only' covers staff for childcare, but also for workshops on parenthood, legal, medical and psychological counseling as well as expenses related to our community dinners that are free of charge for rejected families.

 Both individuals and companies can get tax deductions for donations to Trampoline House.

 Registration no.: 8401